ricbec/ProjectDataClean/README.md

 I used to libraries dplyr and rechape2, to be able to use the functions, merge, melt, select, and arrange.

-I started with the test group.
+Started with the test group.

 After reading the data combined the data of the subjects, the type of activity, and the data frame with the meassures into one data frame called combined.test